How a Sleep Light Helps You Fall Asleep

-A sleep bulb is a technologically advanced light bulb that filters out the blue end of the light spectrum, leaving a glow that resembles a sunset.
-Many kinds of sleep bulb are also programmed to slowly fade out at the same speed as a sunset.
+A sleep light is a technologically advanced light bulb that filters out the blue end of the light spectrum, leaving a glow that resembles a sunset.
+Many kinds of sleep light are also programmed to slowly fade out at the same speed as a sunset.
 The combination of blue light filter and slow fade means your body naturally responds with a gentle slide into restful sleep.

-There are several kinds of sleep bulb, or sleep light, available commercially, and one of these is the Drift bulb, which combines some of the best features of the other models.
+There are several kinds of sleep light available commercially.
+One of these is the Drift bulb, which combines some of the best features of the other models.
 This bulb is one of the better-rated models, and includes the feature that automatically fades out at the same rate as a sunset.

 A Light Bulb Can Make a Big Difference

 The benefits of getting enough sleep have been well documented in study after study.
 Especially for those of us who are new parents or simply trying to balance work, family, and personal care, sleep is an often-overlooked pillar of a good life.
 My own experience with insomnia began as a new parent, when I found myself struggling through daily work due to repeated nights of being pulled out of bed by a crying infant.
 As the kids grew up the nightly demands abated, but I was left with chronic amnesia that didn't go away.
 Over time, I found ways to adjust, from relaxation techniques to simple products like a good white noise machine.
 In addition to this excellent gadget, I also discovered the effectiveness of a high-quality sleep light.